ynput/OpenPype/website/docs/project_settings/settings_project_global.md

 ### Subset name profiles
 ![global_tools_creator_subset_template](assets/global_tools_creator_subset_template.png)

 Subset name helps to identify published content.
-More specific name helps with organization and avoid mixing of content.
-Subset name is defined using one of templates defined in Subset name profiles settings.
-The template is filled with information from context in which creation was triggered.
+More specific name helps with organization and avoid mixing of published content.
+Subset name is defined using one of templates defined in **Subset name profiles settings**.
+The template is filled with context information at the time of creation.

-Templates in settings are filtered by creator's family, host and task name.
-Template without filters is used as default template.
-It is recommend to set default template.
+Usage of template is defined by profile filtering using creator's family, host and task name.
+Profile without filters is used as default template and it is recommend to set default template.
 If default template is not available `"{family}{Task}"` is used.

 **Formatting keys**